 "Every anarchist is a socialist, but not every socialist is necessarily an anarchist." —Adolph Fischer

 Anarchism encompasses several distinct schools of thought, with theories on how it can be achieved or applied varying widely.
 Anarcho-syndicalism seeks the abolition of capitalism and the state, advocating for general strikes and decentralized worker-led federations or syndicates as a means of achieving these goals.
 Anarcho-communism, a closely related philosophy, calls for the elimination of both the state and private property (although not personal property).
 Lucy Parsons identified as an anarcho-communist, though her work was primarily focused on anarcho-syndicalist union activism.
 Anarcha-feminism is another important discipline within the movement.
 It integrates feminist principles with anti-authoritarian politics, emphasizing the need to dismantle both patriarchy and state power.
-Other branches include Christian anarchism, mutualism, collectivism, individualism, platformism, social ecology, and beyond.
+Other branches include Christian anarchism, mutualism, collectivism, individualism, platformism, green anarchism, social ecology, and beyond.
 Each of these approaches offers a different perspective on creating a more equitable and free society.

 Anarchists have always been unique, in that they call for a social revolution, instead of a political one.
 Political revolutions replace one master for another, while social revolutions aim for the permanent abolition of all rulers.
 The former typically results in the transfer of state power from one ruling elite to another, without altering the fundamental structures of authority and hierarchy.
 This was evident in the Russian Revolution, for example, where the Bolsheviks, under Lenin, sought to replace the Tsarist autocracy with a government led by a revolutionary vanguard.
 While the specifics of governance changed, the underlying power structures of authority and control remained intact, which anarchists criticize as a mere substitution of one ruler for another.